santu8597/ai-nextjs/readme.md

 # Mastra Overview

-This directory contains the core logic for Mastra, including agents, tools, and workflows.
+This Project is about building ai-agents with Mastra and Nextjs framework

 ## Agents